phoenixframework/phoenix_live_view/README.md

 end
 ```

-Next, expose a new socket for LiveView updates in your app's endpoint module.
+Next, expose a new socket for Live View updates in your app's endpoint module.

 ```elixir
 defmodule MyAppWeb.Endpoint do